 High Level Task Force on Global Food and Nutrition Security

 The dramatic rise of global food prices and the crisis led the United Nations (UN) Chief Executives Board in April 2008 to establish a High-Level Task Force on the Global Food Security Crisis.
-Composed of 23 key members of the UN system, it was chaired by Secretary-General Ban Ki-moon.
+Composed of 23 key members of the UN system, it was chaired by former Secretary-General Ban Ki-moon.
 The primary aim of the Task Force was to promote a comprehensive and unified response of the international community to the challenge of achieving global food and nutrition security.

-Progress continues in the fight against hunger, yet an unacceptably large number of people still lack the food they need for an active and healthy life.
+Progress continues in the fight against hunger, yet an unacceptably large number of people still do not have enough food for an active and healthy life.

 Hunger in numbers

 The latest available estimates indicate that about 821 million people in the world were undernourished in 2018.
-That means one in nine people do not get enough food to be healthy and lead an active life.
-Hunger and malnutrition are in fact the number one risk to health worldwide — greater than AIDS, malaria and tuberculosis combined.
+One in nine people do not get enough food to be healthy and lead an active life.
+Hunger and malnutrition are biggest risks to health worldwide — greater than AIDS, malaria and tuberculosis combined.
 Considering all people in the world affected by moderate levels of food insecurity together with those who suffer from hunger, it is estimated that over 2 billion people do not have regular access to safe, nutritious and sufficient food, including 8 per cent of the population in North America and Europe.